funfungho/abzLinux/the_linux_command_line/07_expansion.md

 echo The total is $100.00
 ```

-- The shell provides a mechanism called quoting to selectively suppress unwanted expansions
+- The shell provides a mechanism called *quoting* to selectively suppress unwanted expansions
 ### Double quotes
-- If we place text inside double quotes, all the special characters used by the shell lose their special meaning and are treated as ordinary characters
-    - The exceptions are `$` (dollar sign), `\` (backslash), and backtick
+- If we place text inside double quotes, all the special characters used by the shell lose their special meaning and are treated as ordinary characters.
+The exceptions are `$` (dollar sign), `\` (backslash), and backtick &#96;
     - This means that word splitting, pathname expansion, tilde expansion, and brace expansion are suppressed

         ```bash
         ls -l "two words.txt"
         mv "two words.txt" two_words.txt
         ```

     - Parameter expansion, arithmetic expansion, and command substitution are still carried out

         ```bash
         echo "$USER $((2+2)) $(cal)"
         ```

-- Using double quotes, we can cope with filenames containing embedded spaces
-- By default, word splitting looks for the presence of spaces, tabs, and newlines (line feed characters) and treats them as delimiters between words
+- Using double quotes, we can cope with filenames containing embedded spaces.
+By default, word splitting looks for the presence of spaces, tabs, and newlines (line feed characters) and treats them as delimiters between words
     - This means unquoted spaces, tabs, and newlines are not considered to be part of the text.
 They serve only as **separators**
-    - If we add double quotes, then word splitting is suppressed and the embedded spaces are not treated as delimiters; rather, they become part of the argument
-        - Once the double quotes are added, our command line contains a command followed by a single argument
+    - If we add double quotes, then word splitting is suppressed and the embedded spaces are not treated as delimiters; rather, they become part of the argument.
+Once the double quotes are added, our command line contains a command followed by a **single argument**
 - The fact that newlines are considered delimiters by the word-splitting mechanism causes an interesting, albeit subtle, effect on command substitution

     ```bash
-    echo $(cal)
-    echo "$(cal)"
+    echo $(cal)     # word splitting takes over echo "$(cal)"
     ```

     - In the first instance, the unquoted command substitution resulted in a command line containing 38 arguments
     - In the second, it resulted in a command line with one argument that includes the embedded spaces and newlines
 ### Single quotes
-- Use single quotes to suppress all expansions
+- Use single quotes to **suppress all expansions** (including escaping character `\`)

     ```bash
     echo text ~/*.txt {a,b} $(echo foo) $((2+2)) $USER